 Be prepared to submit a down payment to get a monthly payment plan.
 But, don't worry too much.
 It could be no more than your first monthly installment payment.

 The MA-DOR will consider allowing you to pay back your taxes over 36 months.
 On rare occasion, they may consider a Payment Agreement longer than 36 months if your financial circumstances support it.
-Be prepared to provide financial information for longer terms.If you owe can't pay your tax debt in 36 monthly payments, you will have to contact the MA-DOR to set up a monthly payment plan.
+Be prepared to provide financial information for longer terms.If you owe can't pay your tax debt in 36 monthly payments, the online system probably won't work for you.
+You may have to contact the MA-DOR to set up a monthly payment plan.
 The telephone number should be on your most recent collection notice.